harness/developer-hub/kb/cloud-cost-management/articles/cluster-orchestrator/existing-eks.md

 - awsDefaultInstanceProfile: the instance profile used in your EKS nodegroups
 - awsNodeRoleARN: the ARN for the node role to use for orchestrated instances
 - controllerRoleArn: the ARN for the role created for the controller
-- apiToken: a Harness API token with account:admin
+- apiToken: a Harness API token with account:admin, you should use a [service account](https://developer.harness.io/docs/platform/role-based-access-control/add-and-manage-service-account/) for this

 # Configure cluster orchestration

-Once your cluster has been set up with all Orchestrator components you can enable orchestration in the UI.
+Once your cluster has been set up with all orchestrator components you can enable orchestration in the UI.

 Navigate to the CCM module, and select `Cluster Orchestrator` from the side menu.
 You should see a list of clusters that have been set up or are pending.
 Find the cluster you are onboarding and click `Resume Setup`.